-Indie Shuffle has also been around for many years.
+Indie Shuffle is another music discovery website that’s been around for many years.
 The site generates user-submitted tracks for discovering music from enthusiasts around the world.
 They also staff a team of writers to provide thoughtful context around each track.

-Vinyl lovers have been enjoying Discogs, a music marketplace and discovery platform, since 2000.
+Vinyl lovers have been enjoying Discogs, a music discovery and marketplace platform, since 2000.
 The site says, “Imagine a site with discographies of all labels, all artists, all cross-referenced, and an international marketplace built off of that database.
 It’s for the love of music, and we’re getting closer every day.”
-It’s a collector’s paradise.
+It’s truly a collector’s paradise.

 Boomkat is an independent online record store.
-The beautifully designed website offers a diverse collection of records with clear genre tags and album descriptions offering writers’ unique points of view.
-It’s like talking to a record store clerk – without all the pretension. 😉
+The beautifully designed website offers a diverse collection of records with clear genre tags and album descriptions that offer writers’ unique points of view.
+It’s like talking to a record store clerk—without all the pretension.

 Bleep is similar to Boomkat and Discogs.
 It’s an online record store with a knack for catering to music discovery.
-Their sister company is Warp Records, who represent Aphex Twin, Boards of Canada, Battles, and Flying Lotus, among many other heavy-hitters.
+Their sister company is Warp Records, which represents Aphex Twin, Boards of Canada, Battles, Flying Lotus, and many other heavy-hitters.
 I was on the site for three minutes and discovered Caleb Landry Jones’ The Mother Stone, which is exactly what I felt like listening to at that moment.

 Beyond specifically-designed tools, there are so many places available for finding your next favorite album.
 The additional resources below might already be a part of your daily routine; it’s a matter of looking at them through a different lens.

-The big music publications still alive and kicking today include Pitchfork, Fader, Rolling Stone, Stereogum, EDM.com, Complex, NPR, Brooklyn Vegan, etc. Music journalism has changed but there will always be music lovers providing sincere journalism.
-Here are some examples of those leading the charge:
+The big music publications still alive and kicking today include Pitchfork, Fader, Rolling Stone, Stereogum, EDM.com, Complex, NPR, Brooklyn Vegan, etc. Music journalism has changed over the years, but there will always be music lovers providing sincere journalism.
+Here are some more potentially lesser-known examples of those leading the charge: